<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 TRM Sample Dashboard-2

-The current surge in teleworking may be a by-product of the pandemic, but telework was already becoming a staple of businesses, institutions, and other organizations to varying degrees.
-Although many businesses developed ad-hoc policies and procedures for implementing telework at the onset of the pandemic, a more strategic approach is required to master the role of teleworking in the hybrid office over the long term.
+The current surge in teleworking may be a by-product of the pandemic, but telework was already becoming a staple of businesses, institutions, and government agencies to varying degrees.
+Although many departments developed ad-hoc policies and procedures for implementing telework at the onset of the pandemic, a more strategic approach is required to master the role of teleworking in the hybrid office over the long term.

-As a workspace solutions company with a 30+ year history of working exclusively from home, we've developed best practices for telework and we provide businesses with a roadmap to implement effective and productive telework as part of their hybrid office.
-Fentress uses TRM to help organizations successfully incorporate telework into their hybrid office through three steps:
+As a workspace solutions company with a 30+ year history of working exclusively from home, we've developed best practices for telework, and we provide government agencies and departments with a roadmap to implement effective and productive telework as part of their hybrid office.
+Fentress uses TRM to help government offices successfully incorporate telework into their hybrid office through three steps:

 • Assess your telework capabilities.
-We work with you through in-person or virtual meetings to gather information on your organization's culture and operations, existing telework policies, technology resources and needs, and telework challenges.
-We use TRF to assess how well organizations are set up for long-term telework.
+We work with you through in-person or virtual meetings to gather information on your office's culture and operations, existing telework policies, technology resources and needs, and telework challenges.
+We use TRM to assess how well government departments are set up for long-term telework.
 TRM produces a score between zero and 100, with a 100 representing an ideal telework program.Telework Readiness Model Image

 • Produce a telework action plan.
 When we develop custom recommendations for improving telework, the recommendations are prioritized and placed into an action plan.
-The goal of the plan is to provide you with clear direction on how to implement effective telework.
+The plan aims to provide you with clear direction on implementing effective telework.

-Many organizations have found that weaving telework into the fabric of their culture makes for a more agile - and satisfied - workforce.
+Many government agencies and departments have found that weaving telework into the fabric of their culture makes for a more agile - and satisfied - workforce.

 Space Utilization Model